Facebook

 Mechanically on the business entity tax return (S Corp, for example), wages + health insurance + HSA + disability are considered Officer Compensation on Line 7.
 This amount magically is also represented in Box 1 of your W-2, and adjusted for pre-tax 401k employee deferrals.
 Here’s where the non-deduction of disability happens: on your individual tax return (Form 1040), the W-2 income is brought in, but only health insurance and HSA are deducted as an adjustment for adjusted gross income.
 In other words, disability is deducted on the S Corp tax return, but later picked up as income on the 1040 tax return resulting in a net-zero effect (it’s not taxed nor is it deducted).

-This is in contrast to self-employed health insurance… it is deducted on the S Corp tax return as Officer Compensation, picked up as gross income on the 1040 tax return, and then later deducted on the 1040 tax return as an adjustment to arrive at adjusted gross income (AGI).
-We call this an “in and out” like the burger… income comes in as taxable, and then goes out with the deduction.
-So ultimately self-employed health insurance is deducted on the S Corp tax return and reduces your K-1 income accordingly.
+This is in contrast to self-employed health insurance.
+That is deducted on the S Corp tax return as Officer Compensation, picked up as gross income on the 1040 tax return, and then later deducted on the 1040 tax return as an adjustment to arrive at adjusted gross income (AGI).
+We call this an “in and out” (like the burger) income comes in as taxable, and then goes out with the deduction.
+So ultimately, self-employed health insurance is deducted on the S Corp tax return and reduces your K-1 income accordingly.
 Sure, disability lowers your K-1 income too, but you pick it up as income in wages, hence the net-zero effect as mentioned above.

 Phew!
 That was a lot.